lauripiispanen/angular-bacon/README.md

 This function is equivalent to `$scope.$watchAsProperty` but using `$watchCollection` instead of `$watch`, so that changes in Array and Object values are properly detected.

+**$scope.eventAsStream(eventName)**

+Exposes scope events as an EventStream.
+The the stream value will be event object and any passed parameters as an array.

 **Bacon.Observable.digest($scope, property)**

 Digests a bacon.js observable (stream or property) back to an AngularJS scope property.
 Attaches an .onValue handler to the observable, which simply $applies the property in the selected scope with the selected key.